“Our kids are worrying about being shot in their schools. How many are going to have PTSD? Our kids are thinking like kids in a war-torn nation.”

 She had just described trying to save a man’s life after he suffered 17—seventeen!—gunshot wounds.
 He survived.

-For Zakrison and the other four surgeons who spoke at a day-long symposium May 17 at the University of Kansas Medical Center’s Health Education Building treating gunshot wounds—commonly referred to in medical and legal circles as GSW’s—has become more than a professional obligation.
-For them this epidemic has gotten personal.
+For Zakrison treating gunshot wounds—commonly referred to in medical and legal circles as GSW’s—has become more than a professional obligation.
+For her and the other four surgeons who spoke at a day-long symposium May 17 at the University of Kansas Medical Center’s Health Education Building the national GSW epidemic has gotten personal.

 40,000 Lives Lost